arussellsaw/postcache/README.md

 A very aggressive stupid caching proxy (belligerent caching?).

-Designed to be used with KairosDB to alleviate load on the Kairos/Cassandra.
+Designed to be used with KairosDB to alleviate load on Kairos/Cassandra.

 Caches response body from POST requests in redis for 5 minutes, returns body from cache on identical requests.